 - The Fishery Checklist program was initiated in 2007.
 A number of changes have been made as the program has developed.
 In particular, the stocks included in the Checklist program have changed and questions have been revised.
-A standard list of stocks and checklist questions are now established.
-Year-to-year comparisons are not yet possible, but 2012 results will be comparable to 2011.
+A standard list of stocks and checklist questions were established in 2011.
+Year-to-year comparisons are possible between 2012 and 2011 results, but not to previous years.

 - The Fishery Checklist is completed with the best available information.
 Given the challenges and expense of monitoring mobile fish in a large volume, comprehensive information is not always readily available.

 - The Fishery Checklist summarizes information across a wide variety of species, management regimes, types of fisheries, geographic regions, and socio-economic contexts.
 Results should be interpreted with this in mind.

 - For most stocks, including all groundfish, quota reconciliation is implemented for stocks where there are seasonal overharvests.
 In-season transfers allow exchanges to be made between license holders, such as an overharvest by one fisher being applied to the unused quota of another.
 When in-season transfers do not sufficiently cover overharvests, the overharvest is deducted from the harvest limit established for the following year.